 - Running builds confidence.
 Running a half marathon requires discipline, commitment and perseverance.
 Traits that build confidence.
 According to an article in The Clymb, “Every time a run is completed, whether it’s a training run or a race, there is a feeling of accomplishment awarded to the runner.”
 This is a gift you give to yourself and it changes you.
 I had a few challenges during my training and seeing how I dealt with them boosted my bravery and resourcefulness.
 I love this blog entry written by Samantha G. in the Daily Mile (click here).

 - You’ll get in good shape.
 Your lungs expand, your heart pumps blood more efficiently and your muscles push your further from home.
 Training for a half marathon takes between 3 – 6 months and it can feel like you’ve never run so much in your entire life put together.
 But it’s a great feeling to experience your body perform like a well-oiled machine.
 In fact, the first few weeks of training threw me for a loop.
 I couldn’t catch my breath and worried something was seriously wrong (better than acknowledging I was out of shape).
 By week three, I was breathing with ease.
 My body found a comfortable rhythm and my legs were stronger.
 Hills felt easy and distances weren’t painful.
 Getting in shape improved my other exercise classes, my sleep and lowered my anxiety.

 - It’s FUN.
 Training (even though I had a painful fall, hip problems, and rain to contend with) was fun.
 Each week I succeeded at reaching a tangible goal and it felt great.
 I got up and out early and enjoyed my runs (most of them).
 People are so kind you feel all their support.

 So, what are you waiting for?
-Grab a mate or friend and sign up for a half marathon!!!
+Look at your calendar, give yourself 3-5 months to train and sign up NOW for a half marathon!!!